 · Do you have a plan for how much money you are going to spend each month?

 · Do you feel like you can use more organization with your personal finances?

 · Do you think you would achieve more of your financial goals if you had a better handle on your income and expenses?

 If you answered “yes” to any of these questions, keep reading.

 A budget sets a financial plan for you.
 It helps you estimate how much revenue you will get and how much you will have to go out in terms of expenses.
 The idea is to have the total revenues (income) balance the total expense.
 Savings and retirement can also be included in the expense category.

 A budget must be thought of and developed BEFORE money is received or paid.
 It is a plan – spending and saving goal, limited to how much you expect to earn.
 A budget helps you to balance what comes in and what goes out.
 Budgeting can be done monthly, quarterly, or yearly.
 Most individuals do their calculations monthly, whereas organizations tend to do them on an annual basis.

 Dealing with money issues, calculating income and expenses, dealing with finances cause a lot of stress for millions of people.
-The most common reasons why people do not establish a spending plan is:

 Subscribe to receive the monthly resource guide and newsletter filled with ideas on time management, organization, efficiency, and goal-setting.